-It’s been seven years since their last album, but The Wallflowers were back in full force during their performance at Bimbo’s 365 Club, a Bay Area institution for more than 80 years.
-Surrounded by the club’s Art Deco glamour and 600 invited guests, frontman Jakob Dylan led the Wallflowers through a riveting 12-song set, featuring new songs from their new album on Columbia Records and classics such as “One Headlight” and “6th Avenue Heartache.”
+It had been seven years since their last album, but The Wallflowers were back in full force during their performance at Bimbo’s 365 Club, a Bay Area institution for more than 80 years.
+Surrounded by the club’s Art Deco glamour and 600 invited guests, frontman Jakob Dylan led The Wallflowers through a riveting 12-song set, featuring new songs from their latest album on Columbia Records and classics such as “One Headlight” and “6th Avenue Heartache.”